dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 #### Container 3: Loader/Installer

+The loader/installer container is being pulled from ([dbpedia/virtuoso-sparql-endpoint-quickstart](https://hub.docker.com/repository/docker/dbpedia/virtuoso-sparql-endpoint-quickstart)).

-You can build the loader/installer docker image by running
+Alternatively, you could potentially modify and then build the loader/installer docker image by running

 ```
 cd ./dbpedia-loader